RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ![Python IDE Code Interpreter and Machine](https://github.com/RWTH-EBC/EBC-Tutorials/blob/master/EBC-Python-101/img/python_structure.png)

-- [ ] Add Link to a file that shows how to change the interpreter for the relevant IDEs

 ### Take away
 Python is the description, how to write code, the interpreter translates your code to the PC, an IDE helps with code development.
 Python is **not** a piece of software, it is no Graphical User Interface (GUI) and, Peter Remmen asked to mention this: It is also not Teaser.